 We will also work with breeders to evaluate current hard and soft lines that we have sorted into FHB infected and healthy fractions to determine if our sorting leads to heritable changes in the populations.
-This will involve planting 10g each of healthy and FHB infected portions of 4 hard and 4 soft lines.

-Finally, we will continue evaluating samples for the percentage of FHB infected kernels to aid breeders in rapidly screening samples for FHB resistance.
+We will continue evaluating samples for the percentage of FHB infected kernels to aid breeders in rapidly screening samples for FHB resistance.